Lab News

 Ellen Paatela, a graduate student in the University of Washington’s Molecular and Cellular Biology Program (MCB), joins the lab in June 2020.

-Tapscott Lab at 15th Annual Friends of FSH Research Gala
+Tapscott Lab team photo at the 2020 Friends of FSH Research Gala.

 The Tapscott Lab attends the 2020 Friends of FSH Research Gala, “Flappers and Fedoras Bootleggers Ball”!